soijen/soijen.github.io/en/_posts/2018-08-22-visit-glaciar-bernal-fiordo-montanas.md

 ---
 title: A Visit to Glaciar Bernal in Fiordo de las Montañas
-description: A short trek to Glaciar Bernal in the Reserva Nacional Alacalufes, together with our friends at Patagonian Fjord Expeditions.
+description: A short trek to Glaciar Bernal in the Reserva Nacional Kawésqar, together with our friends at Patagonian Fjord Expeditions.
 author: Sóijen
 layout: post
 latitude: -51.868201